The Declarative Skeleton That Cut Code by ~40%

 - Forget error handling.
 The skeleton provides standardized loading, error, and empty states.
 Engineers opt in to custom states; they can't accidentally omit them.

-Each of these constraints eliminates a category of bugs.
-Not individual bugs.
-Categories.
+Each constraint eliminates a whole category of bugs.
 You don't fix "the settings screen forgot to handle the error state."
 You make it structurally impossible to forget.

 What Happened When We Migrated